 It all started with a song.
-Don’t ask me to remember what song, it is long in the past, but I can tell you it was about space.
+Don’t ask me to remember what song, it’s long in the past, but I can tell you it was about space.
 What a concept; space.
 That space and the others.
 There are so many facets to the word and even though they are all different, somehow they are all the same.
 The space between now and then for example, is no different than the space between here and there.

 Distracted again.
 Never mind the parties, those are not what is important.
-It wasn’t a party when things changed, it was a lonely night.
+It wasn’t a party when things changed, it was just another lonely night.
 Something truly mystical transpired.
-I sat at my desk at work.
+I sat behind my desk at work.
 I worked late in those days as well.
-I was working a little later than usual but not so late that commerce threatened imminent closure.
+I was working a little later than usual, but not so late that commerce threatened imminent closure.
 I sat at my desk scrolling the municipal bus times trying to plan my route.
 I was going to a take a different bus tonight, to a place I’d never been to.

 I was outside the door to my office and sliding along the hallway, but not of my own volition.
 The floor was like a moving walkway at the airport.
 I went numb, gooseflesh bubbling up all over the back and sides of my neck.
 “Did you make it to the milky way to see the lights all faded?”
-Piano keys tinkle all around, echoes like dripping light all over the hallway as it shoots farther and farther into the further.
-The walls were liquid dark LCD screens showing red letters and numbers that shifted and changed into various languages recognizable and not, into those alien runes and the ones and zeros of binary.
+Piano keys tinkle all around, echoing, dripping light all over the hallway as it shoots farther and farther into the further.
+The walls were liquid dark LCD screens showing red letters and numbers that shifted and changed into various languages.
+Recognizable and not.
+They shifted into those same alien runes and the ones and zeros of binary.
 The lights and the sounds grew and crescendoed, then faded into background noise.
 It all cycled and cycled and I was in the centre.

 He couldn’t sit still.
 He was a traveller.
 Even when he was around his mind would wander.
 Part of me loved that about him.
 Because, even though I had him, I still had to chase him.
 The chase was thrilling and fulfilling.
 I always caught him.
 At least temporarily.
 In those moments, I wasn’t alone.

 Did you fall from a shooting star